Gamelia: In practice

 In regard to the specific practice of gamelia, it appears to have been both an offering of wine and food as a feast for fellow members as well as an accompanying sacrifice.
-An account is portrayed in Aristophanes' Peace, where Trygaios brings a lamb to be sacrificed in celebration of his new bride.
+An account is portrayed in Aristophanes' Peace, where Trygaios brings a ram to be sacrificed in celebration of his new bride.
 Trygaios also adds includes certain food in the banquet, such as bread and some game, which are assumed to be typical gamelia offerings (cf. the darata of the Labyadai, CID I).

 It is unclear whether all phratries required gamelia following marriage, as nomoi differed depending on the phratry.
 For the phratry of Pyrrhos, for example, gamelia was expressly required, written down in a nomos.
 This suggests that perhaps not all phratries demanded gamelia to follow the marriages of their members, but the benefits made it a popular custom: like the registration of the infant's name, it would be future insurance of the child's political and inheritance rights.
 Given the death of the parents, or rumors of a future affair, the recognition of the marriage by the phratry would prove instrumental.
 Another unclear aspect of the ritual is whether or not the brides themselves were actually present: given the nature of the male-oriented phratry, they probably would have remained on the margins of the group, rather than playing a central role.
 Although there is no consensus, some scholars point to another feast, the gamoi, as one which included women; the contrasting depiction of the two in literature points to the conclusion that the gamelia was an all-male celebration for just the phratry.

 It also appears that for Athenians of lower socio-economic classes, weddings and gamelia could be celebrated together.
 This is possible if the families involved lived close by where the phratry traditionally met, cutting down on travel and festival costs for both parties by hosting it alongside the Apaturia.
 This would still allow for the procession, an important and symbolic crux of the gamos where the bride is taken to the home of her new husband, to take place.
 Middle and upper-class families, however, most likely held the ceremonies separately.
 The temporal distance allowed for more of a focus on the gamos itself, rather than the activities of the phratry.
 It also meant a separate occasion for celebration in their own homes, where they could exhibit status and hospitality more openly.

 In fact, most weddings were held during the month of Gamelion, our months of January and February.
 Fittingly, the Apaturia occurred nine months after: This was based on the notion that a child would be conceived soon following marriage, and at the Apaturia he would then be registered in his father's phratry as a newborn.
 Evidently the timing of childbirth did not always work out this way, and infants would just be registered at the Apaturia the following year.